-- Introduction to the PSBTREE Example
+- Introducing the PSBTREE Example

-- Design of the Indextype
+- Designing of the Indextype

 - Implementing Operators

-- Implementing the Index Routines
+- Implementing the ODCIIndex Interfaces

-- The C Code

 - Implementing the Indextype

-- Usage Examples
+- Using PSBTREE

-Introduction to the PSBTREE Example
+Introducing the PSBTREE Example

-The example in this chapter gives a general illustration of how to implement the extensible indexing interface routines in C. The example tries to concentrate on topics that are common to all implementations and glosses over domain-specific details.
+The example in this chapter illustrates how to implement the extensible indexing interface routines in C. The example's focus is on topics that are common to all implementations; it does not expose domain-specific details.

-The code for the example is in the demo directory (see file extdemo5.sql).
-It extends an earlier example (extdemo2.sq1, also in demo directory) by adding to the indextype support for local domain indexes on range partitioned tables.
+The code for the example is in the demo directory, in the file extdemo6.sql.
+It extends an earlier example (extdemo2.sql, also in demo directory) by adding to the indextype support for local domain indexes on range partitioned tables.

-Design of the Indextype
+Designing of the Indextype

-The indextype implemented here, called PSBtree, operates like a btree index.
-It supports three user-defined operators:
+The indextype implemented here, called PSBtree, operates like a b-tree index.
+It supports three user-defined operators: eq (equals), lt (less than), and gt (greater than).

-- gt (Greater Than)

-- 1t(Less Than)

-- eq(EQuals)

 These operators operate on operands of VARCHAR2 datatype.

 The index data consists of records of the form <key, rid> where key is the value of the indexed column and rid is the row identifier of the corresponding row.
-To simplify the implementation of the indextype, the index data is stored in an index-organized table.
+To simplify the implementation of the indextype, the index data is stored in an system-partitioned table.

-When an index is a local domain index, one index-organized table is created for each partition to store the index data for that partition.
-Thus, the index manipulation routines merely translate operations on the PSBtree into operations on the table storing the index data.
+When an index is a system-managed local domain index, one partition in a system-partitioned table is created for each partition to store the index data for that partition.
+Thus, the index manipulation routines merely translate operations on the PSBtree into operations on the table partition that stores the index data.

-When a user creates a PSBtree index (a local index), n tables are created consisting of the indexed column and a rowid column, where n is the number of partitions in the base table.
-Inserts into the base table cause appropriate insertions into the affected index table.
+When a user creates a PSBtree index (a local index), n table partitions are created consisting of the indexed column and a rowid column, where n is the number of partitions in the base table.
+Inserts into the base table cause appropriate insertions into the affected index table partition.
 Deletes and updates are handled similarly.
-When the PSBtree is queried based on a user-defined operator (one of gt, 1t and eq), an appropriate query is issued against the index table to retrieve all the satisfying rows.
-Appropriate partition pruning occurs, and only the index tables that correspond to the relevant, or "interesting", partitions are accessed.
+When the PSBtree is queried based on a user-defined operator (one of gt, 1t and eq), an appropriate query is issued against the index table partitions to retrieve all the satisfying rows.
+Appropriate partition pruning occurs, and only the index table partitions that correspond to the relevant, or "interesting", partitions are accessed.